 This article is all about the way pages are displayed in the flipbook, after you publish it.

-In Flipsnack, there are 3 different options available:
+In Flipsnack, there are 3 different layout style options available:

 Single page view - Displays one page at a time in the flipbook widget, regardless of the device size or browser size.
 We recommend this option if you want to use the pages as slides in a presentation, and for other landscape-oriented flipbooks.
 For landscape publications, if you display both pages, they sometimes look a little bit small and hard to read.